 My Page.
 VK Talents

-Erarta Museum of Contemporary Art presents an exhibition of artworks by the winners of the My Page amateur and beginning artists competition
+Erarta Museum of Contemporary Art presented an exhibition of artworks by the winners of the My Page amateur and beginning artists competition

 More than 100 works by talents from all across the country